CanLi1/CanLi1.github.io/_pages/home.md

 permalink: /
 ---

-We are a dynamic research group at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl).
-Our aim is to explore and understand [quantum materials](http://condensedconcepts.blogspot.nl/2013/05/what-is-quantum-matter.html), including strange metals, high-temperature superconductors, and quantum critical electron matter.
+We are a research group at [Purdue University](https://www.purdue.edu/)  [School of Chemical Engineering](https://engineering.purdue.edu/ChE).
+Our aim is to develop mathematical programming and machine learning algorithms for large-scale optimization problems with applications in sustainable energy systems design and operation.

 <div markdown="0" id="carousel" class="carousel slide" data-ride="carousel" data-interval="5000" data-pause="hover" >